You may not think about your gas central heating system too often, but you'll certainly notice when it goes wrong.

 - Has your central heating programmer been set correctly?

-- If the room's thermostat is set too low, the heating will fail to start.
+- If the main thermostat is set too low, the heating will fail to start.

 - Is the boiler pressure correct?
 If not, there might be a leak in the system.
 Be careful when investigating as any escaping water may be very hot.
-Ideally call qualified engineer.
+Ideally, call a Gas Safe registered central heating engineer.

 Stay safe from carbon monoxide